 - 1. It is compulsory for the students to submit all the prescribed assignments.
 They will not be allowed to appear for the term-end examination of a course if they do not submit the specified number of assignments in time for that course. - 2.
-Students should download the latest assignment from the LMS of IGNOU's online programmes website course wise. - 3.
+Students should download the latest assignment from the IGNOU website. - 3.
 The assignment responses should be complete in all respects.
 Before submission, the students should ensure that they have answered all the questions in all assignments.
-Incomplete answer sheets bring poor grades.

-- 4. IGNOU has the right to reject the assignments received after the due date.
+Incomplete answer sheets bring poor grades. - 4.
+The Coordinator of the LSC has the right to reject the assignments received after the due date.
 Therefore, the students are advised to submit their assignments before the due date. - 5.
-In case any student fails to submit the assignments or fails to score minimum qualifying marks, s/he has to wait for fresh assignments meant for the current batch of students. - 6.
-For their own record, students should retain a scanned copy of all the assignment responses, which they submitted. - 7.
-As per the University norms, once the student's scores pass marks in an assignment, they cannot re-submit it for improvement of marks. - 8.
+Students should enclose a self-addressed stamped assignment remittance-cumacknowledgement card (Form No. 2) with each assignment response to ensure the delivery of assignments before the last dates prescribed for submission of assignments. - 6.
+In case any student fails to submit the assignments or fails to score minimum qualifying marks, s/he has to wait for fresh assignments meant for the current batch of students. - 7.
+For their own record, students should retain a photocopy of all the assignment responses, which they submit to the Coordinator of their LSC.
+If they do not get back their duly evaluated assignment within a month after submission, they should try to get it from their LSC personally.
+This may help them to improve upon future assignments. - 8.
+As per the University norms, once the student's scores pass marks in an assignment, they cannot re-submit it for improvement of marks. - 9.
 Assignments are not subject to re-evaluation except for factual errors, if any.
-The discrepancy noticed by the students in the evaluated assignments should be brought to the notice, so that the correct score to the SED at the Headquarters. - 10 The students should not enclose or express doubts for clarification, if any, along with the assignments.
-They should send their doubts in a separate email.
+The discrepancy noticed by the students in the evaluated assignments should be brought to the notice of the Coordinator of the LSC, so that he forwards the correct score to the SED at the Headquarters. - 10 The students should not enclose or express doubts for clarification, if any, along with the assignments.
+They should send their doubts in a separate cover to the Registrar, SED, Indira Gandhi National Open University, Maidan Garhi, New Delhi 110 068.
 While doing so they should give their complete Enrolment number, name, address, programme code.

-Note: Please submit your duly scanned Assignment response on or before the due date through LMS.
+Note: Please submit your Assignments on or before the due date at your LSC.

-- 11. In case of not successfully completed or missed; the assignments should resubmit assignment, if your registration for that course is valid. - 12.
-Assignments should not be resubmitted to improve your score if you have secured minimum qualifying score in a course. - 13.
-Please do not submit your assignment responses twice. - 14.
+- 11. In case of not successfully completed or missed; the assignments should be demanded only if your registration for that course is valid. - 12.
+Assignments should not be demanded to improve your score if you have secured minimum qualifying score in a course. - 13.
+Please do not submit your assignment responses twice either at the same LSC or at different LSC for evaluation. - 14.
 There is no provision for reevaluation of Assignments, practical examination and project evaluation.